cy20lin/pkms/doc/design/glossary.md

 This is a **hard boundary** between ingestion logic and storage.

-### FileDescriptor
+### FileLocation

-A structured description of a resource’s physical and identity attributes.
+A structured description of a resource’s location.

 Includes:

-- file\_id
-- file\_uid
+- scheme: Currently `"file"`
-- file\_uri
+- authority: Currently `"file"`
-- file hash
+- base_path: the Base path to the file
-- timestamps
+- relative_path: the relative path to the base

 ---